Quantum simulation of dissipation for Maxwell equations in dispersive media: Introduction

-In this paper we propose probabilistic dilation algorithms for simulation of the Trotterized dissipative dynamics of Maxwell equations in dispersive media.
-Particularly, in Sec. \ref{sec:2.1} we lay out the steps for a quantum representation of Maxwell equation in dispersive media as a Schrodinger equation through the introduction of auxiliary electromagnetic fields, related with the physical fields of polarization and polarization density current.
-In Sec. \ref{sec:2.2} we examine how dissipation enters the Maxwell-Schrodinger equation, being responsible for an anti-Hermitian part in the Hamiltonian.
-This non-Hermitian part, generates a non-unitary part in the Trotterized evolution dynamics in Sec. \ref{sec:2.3} that has to be integrated in unitary quantum computing framework.
+In Sec.\ref{sec:2.1}, we formulate a quantum Schr\"odinger equation representation of classical Maxwell equations in dispersive media by introducing auxiliary electromagnetic fields which are related to the wave polarization and to the polarization density current.
+In Sec.\ref{sec:2.2}, we examine the appearance of dissipation in the Maxwell-Schr\"odinger equation which leads to an anti-Hermitian component within the Hamiltonian, generating non-unitary Suzuki-Trotter evolution dynamics.

-To that extent, in Sec. \ref{sec:3} we formulate electromagnetic dissipation as an augmented quantum amplitude damping channel \cite{Hubisz}.
+In Sec.\ref{sec:3} we formulate the classical electromagnetic dissipation as a post-selective augmented quantum amplitude damping-type channel \cite{Hubisz}.
 The respective set of Kraus operators form the basis of the dilation model with one ancillary qubit as the environmental state.
-In Secs. \ref{sec:3.1}, \ref{sec:3.2}, a quantum circuit for the probabilistic simulation of dissipative dynamics is presented along with the implementation scaling of the system-environment unitary operator into elementary quantum gates.
-Considerations about the simulation error $\varepsilon$ of the total evolution are briefly described in Sec. \ref{sec:3.3}.

-Finally, in Sec. \ref{sec:4} we reduce the implementation costs of the dilated unitary evolution for the dissipative dynamics using the LCU method.
+In Secs.\ref{sec:3.1} and \ref{sec:3.2}, a quantum circuit for the probabilistic simulation of dissipative dynamics is presented along with the implementation scaling for the system-environment unitary operator into elementary quantum gates.
+Specifically, in Secs.\ref{sec:3.1.1}-\ref{sec:3.1.3} considerations about the optimal time step and the probability of success for the post-selection are discussed, in addition to the post-selection complexity overhead for a total time-evolution with simulation error $\varepsilon$.
+Section \ref{sec:3.3} provides insights on an alternative deterministic, evaluation of the non-unitary dynamics based on the positive only non-linear quantum channels.
+We consider some expected outcomes from this approach.
+Finally, in Sec.\ref{sec:4}, we show the means to reduce the implementation cost of the dilated unitary evolution of dissipative systems using the Linear Combination of Unitaries (LCU) method that was firstly introduced in \cite{Long} and has been further developed and integrated in contemporary conventional unitary quantum algorithms \cite{Childs} and non-unitary quantum algorithms for non-Hermitian or open quantum systems \cite{Zheng}.
+Relying on the LCU method, in Sec.\ref{sec:4.1} we further reduce the implementation cost for a simple dielectric medium with homogeneous dissipation rate and estimate the total circuit depth for the different evolution time-scales in the case of weak dissipation.